-The GSI Bedrock Aquifer map shows the Site to have moderate vulnerability to groundwater contamination.
-Approximately 100 m east of the Site the groundwater vulnerability is high.
-Approximately 110 m west of the Site the groundwater vulnerability is low.
-The bedrock aquifer is described as a poor aquifer.
-According to GSI, this is bedrock which is generally unproductive except for local zones.
+The GSI Bedrock Aquifer map shows the Site and surrounding have low vulnerability to groundwater contamination.
+The bedrock aquifer is described as a locally important aquifer.
+According to GSI, this is bedrock that is moderately productive only in local zones and is capable of supplying locally important abstractions (smaller public water supplies, and group schemes).